The Top 15 Translation Blogs to Inspire you

 Corrine McKay is a certified French to English translator who has written a treasure trove of information on subjects ranging from how much to charge for translation and how to market oneself.

 This blog has useful info on translation software including memoQ and Trados.
-It also has information on a wide range of subjects including marketing techniques and workflow optimization.

-Created by Kevin Lossner, a German to English translator who has also written 4 books, all of which are about memoQ.
+Created by Kevin Lossner, a German to English translator, who has also written 4 books, all of which are about memoQ.

 His posts, which date back to 2008, are written in a conversational style that is very easy to read.